 You'll not only find vegetarian versions of classics, like lentil bolognese, portobello carbonara and pumpkin fettuccine alfredo, but you'll also want to dog-ear recipes for homemade pasta, soups and stews and antipasti.

-- The Simply Vegetarian Cookbook: Fuss-Free Recipes Everyone Will Love by Susan Pridmore ($14.67, Amazon)
+16. The Simply Vegetarian Cookbook: Fuss-Free Recipes Everyone Will Love

 Ella Mills, the creator behind the wildly popular Deliciously Ella food blog, released her sixth cookbook in the summer of 2020, and just like her others, it's ideal for vegetarian cooking.

 In her new book, Mills dives into batch cooking with 10- and 20-minute recipes.
 No one has time and energy to cook a gourmet meal every night, and her recipes recognize that without sacrificing flavor.
-The book is divided into seven sections, including breakfast, lunches, dips and dressings, big-batch cooking, sweets and weekend recipes that cater to larger crowds (when we're all able to gather again).
+The book is divided into seven sections, including breakfast, lunches, dips and dressings, big-batch cooking, sweets and weekend recipes that cater to larger crowds.

 Fit for any palate, this cookbook features recipes that touch on every craving.
 There's a mocha and peanut butter smoothie, turmeric and zucchini pancakes, spicy fajita bowls, peanut and sesame veggie noodles and so much more.

-- Instant Pot Vegetarian Cookbook: Fast and Healthy Recipes for Your Favorite Electric Pressure Cooker by Srividhya Gopalakrishnan ($11.49, Amazon)
+19. Instant Pot Vegetarian Cookbook: Fast and Healthy Recipes for Your Favorite Electric Pressure Cooker

 Don't let "college" make you think that this cookbook is geared just for the vegetarian coeds.
 It's a great resource for anyone looking to budget while following a plant-based diet.